rbiggs/chocolatechip/README.markdown

     // Will only affect the first paragraph.
     $("p").css(" background-color: yellow; color: red; ");

 When you get a collection with $$(selector) you get back an array.
-You can act on all items in that array using Array.forEach().
-Pass an anonymous function inside of which you define what you want to do with each item in the array.
+You can act on all items in that array using Array.forEach() or Array.each().
+The later is a convenience for typing less.
+Pass it an anonymous function, inside of which you define what you want to do with each item in the array.
 You can pass an alias as the anonymous function's parameter which will represent each item in the array during the iteration process.

     // Get all paragraphs (use "paragraph" as an alias for each array item):
     $$("p").forEach(function(paragraph) {
+       paragraph.css("{ background-color: yellow; color: red; }");
+    });
+	// or:
+    $$("p").each(function(paragraph) {
-       paragraph.css("background-color: yellow; color: red;");
+       paragraph.css("{ background-color: yellow; color: red; }");
     });

 ##Be Ready When You Need To